healthyregions/NJ-opioidenv/README.md

 # NJ-opioidenv

 ## Built Environment Measures By Domain:
 The following domains were assigned to the UC team for collection.
+We will extract data for each variable construct and measure it as a specific geographic boundary for the entire state of NJ, using the most recent available data.
+At this time, we'll likely use Municipalties as the spatial scale, but we're still deciding this.

 ### Quality of the Commercial Environment
 - Business foreclosure rates (1,2)